 In many areas, the general public building law is substantiated in local development plans (Bebauungspläne) issued by the local authorities that make provisions for the permitted use and size of the property.
 If there is no development plan, the permitted use can be determined by the Federal Building Code and the Federal Land Use Ordinance.
 If no local development plan exists or significant amendments are required for a development to be permitted, the owner might enter into an urban development agreement (städtebaulicher Vertrag) with the local authorities with the aim of establishing/amending the project-related development plan to secure the building project.

 The fundamental right to property is protected by the German constitution, which only allows the government to expropriate for public interest, if authorised by German law, for appropriate cause and against compensation.
 There are federal and federal state laws enabling expropriation.
 The procedure varies, depending on the law it is based on.
 Compensation is based on the market value of the property at the time of expropriation.

 Municipalities also have the right to expropriate, as a last resort, to fulfil their goals under the Federal Building Code, especially if the real estate is located in a development area (Entwicklungsgebiet).

-Asset deals are subject to RETT, with the percentage varying between 3.5% and 6.5% depending on the federal state.
-VAT is normally not applicable to the sale of real estate.
-If the property is sold B2B, the seller can waive the VAT exemption, thus VAT of 19% applies.
+Asset deals are subject to RETT, with the rate varying between 3.5% and 6.5% depending on the federal state in which the asset is located.
+VAT is in principle not applicable to the sale of real estate.
+If the property is sold B2B, the seller can waive the VAT exemption, thus VAT at 19% applies.
 The buyer has to pay this VAT to the tax authorities (reverse charge).
 If the buyer intends to use the real estate to render non-VAT-exempt supplies, the VAT triggered may be reclaimed as input VAT; hence no VAT would actually be payable.

 Generally, there are no legal restrictions on foreign investors acquiring real estate in Germany.